Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-08-Configure-DLP-Alerts.md

 1. For now keep as it is and select cancel.

-    >**Note**: This configuration allows you to set up a policy to generate an alert every time an activity matches the policy conditions or when a certain threshold is exceeded, based on the number of activities or based on the volume of exfiltrated data.
+    >**Note**: This configuration allows you to see these options when you create or edit a DLP policy.
+Use this option to create an alert that's raised every time a DLP rule match happens.

 1. In the **Microsoft Purview** portal, in the left navigation pane, expand **Data loss prevention** and select **Alerts**.